Raivis80/Milestone-Project-3/README.md

 - I want to get in contact with the owner if any questions or bugs I may have.

 As Registered user
-- I want to create my own account.
+- I want to be able to create my own account.
-- I want to to be able to uploat and share my content.
+- I want to to be able to upload and share my content.
 - I want to be able to edit/delete my content if needed.
 - i Want to be able to edit/delete my account details.

 As an Administrator
+- all the above and
-- I want to momitor and manage content.
+- As an Administrator, I want to monitor and manage content.
-- I want to manage user access and profile data.
+- And as an Administrator, I want to manage user access and profile data.

 #### Site owner goals
 - As a Site owner, I want to Provide potential users with online content sharing platform.
 - As a Site owner, I want to Provide everyone who visits the site to have a good user experience.
 - As a Site owner, I want to Provide user with easy site navigation and search options.
-- As a Site owner, I want to to enable registered users to quickly and easely. share their content.
+- As a Site owner, I want to to enable registered users to quickly and easily. share their content.
 - As a Site owner, I want to Build trust with customers - providing with social media links.
 - As a Site owner, I want to provide user with customer Support to Improve customer satisfaction through better service.